 The vast majority of these 10 billion creatures are bred, housed, fed, transported, and slaughtered in industrial systems that consign them to short lives of crowded, sedentary confinement and deny them many of their most basic creaturely activities and enjoyments.
 The degree to which we bend every aspect of their existence to our convenience and profit raises the question of whether our dominion over them has become more about playing god than serving God.
 Consider the life of a chicken in the egg industry, a mother hen—a creature whom Jesus himself elevates in the gospels of Matthew and Luke as an emblem of his own love and protection for God’s people.

 Mother hens in confinement farms never get to gather their young.
 They are genetically engineered to lay much more than natural quantities of either fertilized eggs for hatcheries or unfertilized eggs for human consumption.
 In hatcheries, their chicks are sorted by sex.
 Female chicks are sold to lay eggs.
 But male chicks—about a quarter billion of them annually—have no value and are thus ground up alive or suffocated in trash bags.
 Hens who lay eggs for consumers typically share a small cage with several other hens.
-They lack the room to spread their wings and their beaks are burned off to keep them from harming cage mates under the stress of confinement.
+They lack the room to spread their wings and the tips of their beaks are burned off to keep them from harming cage mates under the stress of confinement.
 When their egg production decreases after a year or more of laying, they are slaughtered.

 Unlike their ancestors in Southeast Asian jungles or the mother hens that Jesus presumably had in mind, confined hens can’t go outside for fresh air, feel the sun, breed or groom naturally, roost in trees, or establish social orders within a flock.
 By thwarting their creaturely capacities in these ways, we risk forgetting that they are living creatures, reducing them to mere egg-laying machines.
 Similar things can be said of the cows, pigs, chickens, and turkeys raised in confinement farms.